Stencyl/stencylpedia/chapter-11/ads.md

 #### Enter in the Ad unit ID

-1. Take note of your AdMob Interstitial **Ad unit ID** as mentioned above in step 6.
-Als called Publisher key on Stencyl Monetization page
+1. Take note of your AdMob Interstitial **Ad unit ID** as mentioned above in step 6 (Also called Publisher key on Stencyl Monetization page).

 2. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.